oracle-livelabs/analytics-ai/oci-call-center-analytics/data-sources/data-sources.md

 ​
 4. Workload type: **Data warehouse**.
 ​
-5. Remember your password (**labDatabase01**)
+5. Access type **Secure access from everywhere**
 ​
-6. Access type **Secure access from allowed IPs and VCNs only** ​
-7. Click **Create Autonomous Database** (Wait for your dataset to provision which may take up to 15mins) ​
+6. Click **Create Autonomous Database** (Wait for your dataset to provision which may take up to 15mins) ​
    ![Create ADW details](./images/create-database-2.png " ")
 ​
-8. On the Autonomous Database details page, click **Database connection**.
+7. On the Autonomous Database details page, click **Database connection**.
     ![Database Connection button](./images/database-connection-button.png " ")
 ​
-9. CLick Download Wallet
+8. CLick Download Wallet
     ![Download wallet](./images/download-wallet-button.png " ")
 ​
-10. Enter password of your choice and store the password.
-Then click on Download.
+9. Create a wallet password of your choice and store the password and then click on Download.
 Store the downloaded wallet zip file.
     ![Create wallet password](./images/download-wallet-password.png " ")
 ​
-11. On your database details page, click **Database Actions**.
+10. On your database details page, click **Database Actions**.
 ​
    ![ADW details](./images/database-details.png " ")
 ​
-12. Under **Development**, click **SQL**.
+11. Under **Development**, click **SQL**.
 ​
    ![Navigate to database](./images/database-navigation.png " ")
 ​
-13. Create a Contributor user.
+12. Create a Contributor user.
 Autonomous Databases come with a predefined database role named **DWROLE**.
 This role provides the common privileges for a database developer or data scientist to perform real-time analytics.
 Depending on the usage requirements you may also need to grant individual privileges to users.
 ​

 	Run the following script as shown in the image below:
 		```
 	    <copy>CREATE USER livelabUser IDENTIFIED BY "<enter user1 password here>";GRANT DWROLE TO livelabUser;ALTER USER livelabUser QUOTA 200M ON DATA;DEFAULT COLLATION "USING_NLS_COMP";